 Monteverde, Costa Rica is an area in the Puntarenas region, located in the Tilaron Cordillera in the north of the country.
 It is one of the country’s main eco-tourism destinations.

-Our drop-off point, San Elena
+Our destination, San Elena

 For our weekend, we chose a hostel in San Elena, the largest village in the area.

-Our plan for the weekend
+Our program for the weekend